evso7th/EtherMusic/SYSTEM_ANALYSIS.md

     2. The `isAutopilotOn` state changes to `true`.
     3. A `useEffect` hook, which depends on `[isAutopilotOn, autopilotStyle]`, is triggered.
     4. It calls `autopilotEngine.current.setAutopilot(true, newStyle)`.
-    5. The `AutopilotEngine` loads the corresponding worker, syncs its state (tempo, key, etc.), and sends it a `'start'` message.
+    5. The `AutopilotEngine` loads the worker, syncs its state (tempo, key, etc.), and sends it a `'start'` message.

 - **Note Generation and Playback:**
     1. The active Web Worker generates a musical event (a note or a series of notes).